Together, we can reduce inpatient harm and readmissions.

 Monthly HIIN Calls

 On the first Tuesday of each month, the Indiana Patient Safety Center (IPSC) conducts a monthly call for our participating HIIN hospitals.
 These calls will cover a wide range of HIIN-related topics including: HIIN news, harm topics, success stories, data, upcoming events, and what the IPSC can do to help you be successful.
 If you would like the login information for these monthly calls, please email Casey Hutchens.
-Below is the link to listen to the most recent HIIN monthly call.

 For more information and additional resources regarding HIIN, email Karin Kennedy or visit the HIIN website.